Marketing Strategy

 Different KPIs to Track

 Everything your business does makes an impression on a potential customer, whether it's your website and marketing content or your sales and service teams.
-That's why it's essential to examine different KPIs across these verticals.
+That's why it's essential to take a data-driven integrated marketing approach and examine different KPIs across these verticals.

 Content KPIs